NarzMarz/project-1/README.md

   - when in there find the drop down box and select the master branch options
   - once the master branch option is selected the page will be automatically refreshed once done in the branch option make sure the options main, /root then hit save.

 The link to my deployed website can be found here.
-[Deployed Site]()
+[Link to Deployed Site](https://narzmarz.github.io/project-1/)

 ## Credits